« Previous Page

 Treatment of ductal carcinoma in situ (DCIS) may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with ductal breast carcinoma in situ.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with ductal breast carcinoma in situ.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Early, Localized, or Operable Breast Cancer